Malaysian cultural diversity

 Why do people call me "Uncle" or "Aunty"?

-Ready for your Malaysian adventure?
+Ready for the Malaysian adventure?

 See also: Lonely Planet Culture Guide